alexellis/gumroad-custom-workflow/README.md

-# gumroad-pings

-Get webhooks into Slack every time you sell a product on Gumroad
+# Get webhooks into Slack every time you sell a product on Gumroad

+This repo contains two functions which extend Gumroad with a custom workflow

+1) gumroad-pings - forwards messages to Slack to tell you about your sales
+2) gumroad-upgrade - use this to email customers an upgrade to a secret unlisted YouTube video or Gist for additional value

 ## Deployment